team-capex/big-map-archive-api-client/README.md

                               metadata (title, list of authors, etc) for creating a new version.  [default:
                               data/input/metadata.yaml]
+  --no-publish                Do not publish the newly created version.
+This
+                              is discouraged in production.
+If you select this option, either publish or delete the newly created draft, e.g., via the GUI.
   --help                      Show this message and exit.
 ````